-The expansion of these illicit markets is one of the main contemporary risks for democracies, especially in developing countries.
-Gangs replace companies, making sectors unfeasible and forming criminal networks that operate through violence and corruption of public and private agents as a form of dispute and “regulation” of markets.
+The expansion of these markets is one of the main contemporary risks for democracies, especially in developing countries.
+Gangs replace companies, making sectors unfeasible and forming criminal networks that operate through violence and corruption by public and private agents as a form of dispute and “regulation” of markets.

-In the last decade, international economic and security organizations such as the Organization for Trade and Economic Development (OECD), Interpol, Europol and UNODC (United Nations Office on Drugs and Crime), started to monitor the problem and create forums for the development of efficient strategies to control the problem, in the sense of normative updating of criminal justice systems and operational modernization, such as information integration with the private sector and between countries.
-The control of the “crime industry” requires a criminal justice system capable of creating discouragement, imposing a cost on crime, a cost that needs to be compatible with the profits obtained from the offer of illicit products.
+In the last decade, international economic and security organizations, such as the Organization for Trade and Economic Development (OECD), Interpol, Europol and UNODC (United Nations Office on Drugs and Crime), started to monitor the problem and create forums for the development of efficient control strategies, in the sense of normative updating of criminal justice systems and operational modernization, such as informational integration with the private sector and between countries.
+The control of the “crime industry” requires a justice system that discourages this type of criminal action, imposing a cost compatible with the profits obtained from the offer of illicit products.

-The Census of Illicit Markets is part of this process as a permanent structure for quantitative and qualitative monitoring of illicit markets in São Paulo and the Triple Border region.
-Our goal is to detect and understand the evolution of the problem and, mainly, to provide reliable technical parameters for the evaluation and development of public policies or private control strategies, operating with public, private and scientific community partners.
+The Census of Illicit Markets is part of this process of quantitative and qualitative monitoring of illicit markets in Brazil and in the Triple Border region.
+Our objective is to detect and understand the evolution of the problem and, mainly, to provide reliable technical parameters for the evaluation and development of public policies or private control strategies, operating with public, private and scientific community partners.